Best Revenge: Post-Best Revenge

 After Best Revenge, Ryan Revenge played with the bands Exit Plan and Terrazzo.
 In June 2012, he completed his doctoral work in Political Science, earning a Ph.D. from the University of California, Davis.
-He is currently employed as an assistant professor at Bradley University.
+He is currently employed as an associate professor at Bradley University.
 Bilito Peligro and Frisky McNichol played with the Gay-Gays, the all-gay Go-Go's tribute band.
 Bilito has continued playing drums for Los Angeles bands Miata, Temperamentals, and Local Channel (LCL CHNNL).
-KT skates as Trixie Biscuit on a banked track roller derby team called Fight Crew, and performs as a stunt woman in film and television.
+KT skated as Trixie Biscuit on a banked track roller derby team called Fight Crew, performs as a stunt woman in film and television, and is Operations Specialist at the Maximum Fun podcast network.

 The Best Revenge song, "Know You", was featured in the 2004 gay horror film Hellbent, which also featured songs by such notable queercore bands as Three Dollar Bill and Pansy Division.

 Best Revenge was featured in the 2005 book Homocore:The Loud and Raucous Rise of Queer Punk by Ken Knox and David Ciminelli.